Dr Marc-William Palen

 Office: Amory 308A

-I am a lecturer in imperial history at the University of Exeter.
 I specialise in the intersection of British and American imperialism within the broader history of globalisation since c.
 1800.
-I am particularly interested in comparing and contrasting the British and American Empires from the mid nineteenth century and, more broadly, in exploring how political economy and ideology have shaped global imperial expansion.
+I am particularly interested in comparing and contrasting the British and American Empires from the mid nineteenth century and, more broadly, in exploring how political economy, gender, and ideology have shaped global imperial expansion.

 I believe that connecting the past with the present is an essential part of a historian's craft.
-Correspondingly, my commentary on historical and contemporary global affairs has appeared in the New York Times, the Australian, the Globalist Magazine, the History News Network, History & Policy, Foreign Policy in Focus, Common Dreams, Not Even Past, and the ABC, among others.
+I am the co-director (with David Thackeray and Andrew Dilley) of the History and Policy Global Economics and History Forum in London.
+My commentary on historical and contemporary global affairs has appeared in the Washington Post, the New York Times, NBC, the Conversation, the Australian, History Today, Newsweek, and Time, among others.
 I am also the editor of the Imperial & Global Forum, the blog of the Centre for Imperial & Global History.
 You can follow me on Twitter @MWPalen

 "The Imperialism of Economic Nationalism, 1890-1913," Diplomatic History 39 (Jan.
 2015): 157-185.